 For the purposes of the present document, the following symbols apply:

-Symbol format (EW)

-<symbol> <Explanation>
+Void

 3.3 Abbreviations

 For the purposes of the present document, the abbreviations given in 3GPP TR 21.905 [1] and the following apply.
 An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in 3GPP TR 21.905 [1].